Ocean and Air Shipping from the US to China

 Other Arrival Ports in China

-These are some of the other ports in China that can receive goods from the United States:
+These are some of the other ports in China through which you can route imports from the United States:

 Airports of Origin in the US